 Road trips are F-U-N!
 What is there not to love about snacks, blasting music, beautiful scenery and your own schedule!

-One of our favourite road trips to date is the Garden Route drive in South Africa, as well as our honeymoon along the coast of Oahu, Hawaii but driving the down the west coast of America was yet another road trip to remember.
+One of our favourite road trips to date is the Garden Route drive in South Africa, our honeymoon along the coast of Oahu, Hawaii & The Great Ocean Road in Australia but driving the down the west coast of America was yet another road trip to remember.

 This road trip is suitable for all types of travellers with a little bit of everything; rugged coastlines, world-class wineries, wildlife, bustling cities, Redwood forests, sweeping valleys, accessible hikes and of course, relaxing sandy beaches.
 Take your pick!